To engage customers on Instagram you have to know how to take Instagram photos that amaze — plain and simple.

 Note how the tree is in the right 3rd of the photo — not the center.

-This goes back keeping the image’s focus simple and bold so you can drive more traffic to your website through Instagram.
+This goes back to keeping the image’s focus simple and bold so it can drive traffic to websites through Instagram.

 Is that your office building or a model of your office building?
 Is that outdoor play gym on your website tiny or huge?